adjective (dimmer, dimmest)

 - Conversely, after the Chinese intervention, support declined, based on dimming prospects for gains beyond the status quo.

 - You've allowed the passage of time to dim the intensity of the moment and your rational faculty to devalue what is no longer integral to your life.

 - The impact of a year of low-intensity warfare on public opinion on both sides of the divide has further dimmed the prospects for peace.

-- 1.3Make or become less able to see clearly: [no object]: his eyes dimmedMore example sentences
+- 1.3Make or become less able to see clearly: [with object]: your sight is dimmed [no object]: his eyes dimmedMore example sentences

 - His sight was dimming and his hearing had nearly disappeared.